preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage-613/page-rollups-digital-signage/index.rst

 Page Rollups (Digital Signage)
 =============================================

 Here you set up rollups to be used for digital signage.
+You can use these rollups when you create screens for a web browser.

 The list displays rollups that has been set up so far, for example:

 .. image:: rollups-signage-list.png